Close

 • 6 to 12 months old – Two meals a day

-A regular feeding schedule also makes it easier to monitor your dog’s appetite and portion control.
-Some pet owners consider free-feeding—leaving food out all day—but this can make it hard to track how much your dog is actually eating and may lead to overeating or weight gain.
-Spreading meals throughout the day is also a better option than feeding one large meal, which can leave your pup feeling sluggish or uncomfortable.
+A regular feeding schedule makes it easier to monitor your dog’s appetite and portion control.
+Free-feeding can make it hard to track intake and may lead to overeating or weight gain.

-• Commercial dry kibble – Convenient, cost-effective, and formulated with essential nutrients.
-Look for high-quality brands that list real meat as the first ingredient and avoid fillers like corn, wheat, and artificial additives.
+Commercial dry kibble – Convenient, cost-effective, and formulated with essential nutrients.

-• Canned (wet) food – Higher in moisture, making it a good option for dogs that need extra hydration.
-Many wet foods contain more protein and fewer preservatives than kibble.
+Canned (wet) food – Higher in moisture, making it a good option for dogs that need extra hydration.

-• Fresh or raw food – Minimally processed and packed with whole ingredients.
-Available through specialized pet food services or homemade, though raw diets should be carefully balanced with veterinary guidance.
+Fresh or raw food – Minimally processed and packed with whole ingredients.

-Some pet owners prefer making their dog’s food at home because it gives them full control over ingredients and ensures their pup gets fresh, high-quality meals.
+Some pet owners prefer making their dog’s food at home because it gives them full control over ingredients.
 When properly balanced, homemade food can help maintain a healthy weight, improve digestion, and even alleviate allergies.
-Plus, it eliminates the artificial additives and fillers found in some commercial pet foods.

 • Lean proteins like chicken, turkey, beef, or fish